TheProdigy20P/Tutorial_flask/shaving_the_yak.md

-Create a directory where the project will run cd into that directory. then run
+Create a directory where the project will run

+cd into that directory.

+then run

-    python3 -m venv venv # The second venv is the name of the virtualenvironment  ### would not work got this error
+    python3 -m venv venv

+The second venv is the name of the virtualenvironment

-###
+It did not work and I got this error

     The virtual environment was not created successfully because ensurepip is not available.
-On Debian/Ubuntu systems, you need to install the python3-venv package using the following command.

-    apt-get install python3-venv

-You may need to use sudo with that command.
+On Debian/Ubuntu systems, you need to install the python3-venv package using the following command. apt-get install python3-venv You may need to use sudo with that command.
 After installing the python3-venv package, recreate your virtual environment.
 Failing command: ['/home/benoit/Projects/python/Tutorial_flask/tutorial_flask/bin/python3', '-Im', 'ensurepip', '--upgrade', '--default-pip']
-###

 Running that command with SUDO fixed it.